 Travis CI is a hosted continuous integration tool used to build and test software projects.
-Travis CI Enterprise is the version of the tool for on-premise product, in case you are focussed on a more secure environment.
+Travis CI Enterprise is the version of the tool for on-premise products, in case you are focused on a more secure environment.
 Travis CI follows the YAML syntax and has easy configurations.
 Travis requires no dedicated servers and provides the option to run tests on Linux and Mac OS X at the same time.
-The tool supports 30 different languages out of the box, to name a few, Android, C, C++, Java, PHP, Python, R, Ruby and several more.
+The tool supports 30 different languages out of the box, to name a few, Android, C, C++, Java, PHP, Python, R, Ruby, and several more.

 Travis CI supports open-source projects as well and offers a free plan for the same.
 Open source users get unlimited builds and 3 concurrent jobs for free!
 Travis CI also offers enterprise-grade access control fully utilizing access permissions from GitHub and GitHub Enterprise.
 Therefore, giving you access at a granular level for builds and projects.

 Additionally, Travis CI gives you the option to scale up capacity on-demand, so you can run just one build or a thousand!
 It is also integrated with your customized build setup, such as Docker, or you can use its inbuilt environment as well, giving you the means to fully control libraries and services for every build.
 Also, it integrates well with GitHub and GitHub Flow for merging code, and Github enterprise for source code management.

 Did you find what you were looking for?